Find Affordable College Courses

 Of the 237 students majoring in agriculture and agriculture operations at SHSU, 38% are male and 62% are female.

-Read full report on Agriculture & Agriculture Operations at Sam Houston State University
+Full Agriculture & Agriculture Operations at Sam Houston State University Report

-West Texas A&M University ranked #6 on this year’s Most Popular Agriculture Bachelor’s Degree Schools in the Southwest Region list.
-West Texas A&M University is a moderately-sized public school located in the fringe town of Canyon.
+West Texas A&M University did quite well in this year’s ranking of the most popular places for agriculture and agriculture operations students to get a bachelor’s degree.
+It came in at #6 on the list.
+West Texas A&M University is a medium-sized public school located in the town of Canyon.

 Of the 178 students majoring in agriculture and agriculture operations at West Texas A&M University, 30% are male and 70% are female.